 Please refer to:

 - The tax rate on Part (B) income, which includes income such as wages, pensions, business income, rents, etc. as well as Part (A) interest and dividend income is 5.1%;

 - The tax rate on Part (A) income, which includes short term capital gains, long term gains resulting from the sale of collectibles and pre-1996 installment sale is 12 percent;

 Note: A 50 percent deduction is allowed on gains from the sale of collectibles and pre-1996 installment sales.

-- The tax rate on Part (C) income, which includes long-term capital gains, except for collectibles and pre-1996 installment sales is 5.2 percent tax.
+- The tax rate on Part (C) income, which includes long-term capital gains, except for collectibles and pre-1996 installment sales is 5.1% tax.

 Recent legislation has also given taxpayers the opportunity to elect to voluntarily pay tax at a rate of 5.85 percent on taxable income which would otherwise be taxed at 5.1 percent.
 This option is not applicable to short term gains and gains on collectibles which remain subject to the 12% tax rate.